Raphael-Marchetti-Calciolari/models-react-native-typescript-jest/README.md

-# models-react-native-typescript-jest
+# Raphael-Marchetti-Cacliolari Template

-Template Repository for a simple React Native project configured with typescript and jest.
+This is a template configured for a React Native expo application with Typescript and Jest already installed and configured!
+Execute `make start` from the root directory to get the project running!